asrjy/gpu/notes/003/README.md

 hillis steele algorithm:
 - key idea is to perform repeated additions with increasing powers of 2 as offset. it needs an auxiilary array.

+warp divergence:
+- it occurs when threads within same warp (group of 32 threads) take different execution paths due to conditional statements
+- this causes serialization within the warp because the warp must execute all branches taken by it's threads. this reduces performance and parallelism obviously.
+- we can avoid warp divergence by avoiding conditionals, or by having all threads within a warp having the same conditional statement.
+- modern nvidia gpu's have introduced thread scheduling which mitigates warp divergence.
+- reducing warp diveregence is a balancing act between code simplicity and performance optimization.

+register pressure:
+- registers are the fastest memory accessible to each thread. but they are limited in number.
+- register pressure is the situation where a cuda kernel requires more registers than there are physically available per thread.
+- basically any variable created inside a kernel is a register.
+- `nvcc --maxrregcount=32 kernel.cu` is a compiler flag to limit register usage during compilation.
+- we can use shared memory to reduce register usage.
+-